TritonSE-Workshops/tse-linux-workshop/README.md

 The `-s` flag tells `makepkg` to install any missing dependencies (syncdeps), and the `-c` flag tells `makepkg` to clean up after producing a valid binary package.
 The MAKEFLAGS option is passed to the Linux Makefile, and in turn, "-j1" specifies that Linux should use 1 processor in the compilation phase.

 Linux takes a long time to compile, and it will take even longer running on a virtual machine with only one thread compiling.
 The PKGBUILD will also clone the entire Linux source tree (which is huge), so it's probably not going to finish in your lifetime.
-Exit out using <CTRL-C>.
+Exit out using CTRL-C.